IV of Spades: 2018–2019: "Mundo", Unique's departure and ClapClapClap! studio album

-The band released their debut studio album, ClapClapClap!, on January 18, 2019.
-The album consisted of 15 songs.
-The most popular being Come Inside of My Heart.
+The band released their first studio album, ClapClapClap!, on January 18, 2019.
+It consisted of 15 songs, the most popular being Come Inside of My Heart.

-2020–present
+2020–2024: Hiatus

-The band then released their single entitled "Ang Pinagmulan", on February 16, 2020.
-After 2 months, they released their latest single entitled "Sariling Multo (Sa Panaginip)", on April 17, 2020.
-The band then announced their hiatus on August 21, 2020.
+The band then released their seventh single entitled "Ang Pinagmulan", on February 16, 2020.
+After 2 months, they released their final single recorded "Sariling Multo (Sa Panaginip)", on April 17, 2020.
+On August 21, 2020, the band announced their hiatus.
+The band members have since been focused on other solo and group projects outside of IV of Spades.